 Caledonia Golf & Fish Club

 Built upon the former site of a working southern rice plantation, Caledonia has been recognized for its design and incredible beauty.
-Caledonia was recently ranked #27 in GOLF Magazine‘s “Top 100 You Can Play” list and #97 on “America’s 100 Greatest Public courses” list by Golf Digest.
+Caledonia was recently ranked #27 in GOLF Magazine‘s 2014 “Top 100 You Can Play” and is annually ranked on “America’s 100 Greatest Public courses” list by Golf Digest.

 From its entrance lined with centuries-old live oaks to its antebellum-styled clubhouse, a round at Caledonia is a world-class experience.
 Presiding over the course, the Old South-style clubhouse houses an acclaimed pro shop and restaurant where golfers and-non-golfers alike enjoy taking in a meal and the tremendous scenery.